First presidency of Lula da Silva: Inaugurations

-Luiz Inácio Lula da Silva took office on January 1, 2003, having been elected president in 2002.
+Luiz Inácio Lula da Silva took office on 1 January 2003, having been elected president in 2002.
 He was the second Brazilian president to take office on this date, the third president elected since the end of the military dictatorship, and the first socialist-oriented former worker to assume the Presidency of Brazil.

-The inauguration for Luiz Inácio Lula da Silva's second term as president of the Federative Republic of Brazil took place on January 1, 2007.
+Lula's second inauguration took place on 1 January 2007.
 He was sworn in again with the vice-president, José Alencar.
 The ceremony began shortly after 4pm in the plenary of the National Congress in Brasilia and was presided over by then Senate President Renan Calheiros.
 As in the inauguration of the first mandate, the reelected president and vice-president read and signed the term of office, and then the national anthem was played by the Marine Band.

 Internal policy

 Economy

 Lula was elected in a difficult economic context, and his administration began by following the economic policy of the previous government, FHC.
-To this end, he nominated Henrique Meirelles, a federal deputy elected by the PSDB of Goiás in 2002, to head the Brazilian Central Bank, sending a strong signal to the market - especially the international market, where Meirelles is well known for having been the president of Bank Boston - that there would be no abrupt changes in the conduct of economic policy in his government.
+To this end, he nominated Henrique Meirelles, a federal deputy elected by the PSDB of Goiás in 2002, to head the Brazilian Central Bank, sending a strong signal to the market – especially the international market, where Meirelles is well known for having been the president of Bank Boston – that there would be no abrupt changes in the conduct of economic policy in his government.
 He appointed Antônio Palocci, a sanitarian physician and former mayor of Ribeirão Preto, a member of the Workers' Party, as Minister of Finance.
-After repeated accusations against Palocci by the media, in the case known as "Scandal of the breach of the bank secrecy of Francenildo, the bank teller", Palocci resigned (on August 27, 2009, the STF dismissed the accusation against Palocci).
-His replacement was the economist and university professor Guido Mantega, who took over the ministry on March 27, 2006.
+After repeated accusations against Palocci by the media, in the case known as "Scandal of the breach of the bank secrecy of Francenildo, the bank teller", Palocci resigned (on 27 August 2009, the STF dismissed the accusation against Palocci).
+His replacement was the economist and university professor Guido Mantega, who took over the ministry on 27 March 2006.

 The Lula administration was characterized by low inflation, which was under control, reduction in unemployment and constant records in the balance of trade.
 During President Lula's administration there was a record production in the automobile industry in 2005, the largest real growth in the minimum wage and reduction of the Gini coefficient.

-In 2010, Alan Mulally, Ford's global president, stated that thanks to the incentive programs of Lula's government, it was possible for the country to effectively come out of the world crisis.
+In 2010, Alan Mulally, Ford's global president, stated that thanks to the incentive programmes of Lula's government, it was possible for the country to effectively come out of the world crisis.
 During the crisis the GDP retraction was only 0.2%, showing a better result than the major economies of the world.